Uganda is another interesting destination where travelers can engage in farm trips. These trips showcase Uganda’s thriving agriculture sector.

 Where to engage in the farm trips in Uganda?

-On a Uganda farm trip, there are several destinations that travelers can engage in for the safari and some of these include;
+On a Uganda farm trip, there are several destinations that you can visit for the safari and some of these include;

 Kakira Sugar Estate.

-This sugar cane estate is situated in eastern Uganda in Uganda’s adventure city Jinja.
+This sugar cane estate is situated in eastern Uganda in Uganda’s adventure city .
 It is one of the largest sugar plantations in East Africa which produces sugarcane on a large scale.

-This tropical mixed farm is situated in western Uganda near the volcano craters of the Ndali crater near the Kibale National Park.
+This tropical mixed farm is situated in western Uganda near volcano craters of the Ndali crater adjacent to Kibale National Park.
 It is about 1000 arcs of land and the main crop in this farm is vanilla.

 It is a privately owned farm that dates in the history of Uganda around 1920 where it was owned and operated by Major Price Trevor.
 This farm was aimed at the growing of the tea as the main crop.